Who can attend the camp?

 No, the teens do not wear a uniform.
 We do ask that everyone dresses comfortably.
-Keep in mind that the campers will be moving about a great deal, so it's best if they wear sturdy, closed-toe shoes and shorts underneath all dresses or skirts.
+Keep in mind that the campers will be moving around a lot, so it's best if they wear sturdy, closed-toe shoes and shorts underneath all dresses or skirts.
 It's also best for everyone if your camper leaves distracting jewelry and accessories at home.

 Do you take field trips?

 The only field trip we take is a short visit to the YouMedia branch at Sulzer Public Library.
 Sulzer is a five minute walk from the School and all campers are walked to and from the library by our camp staff.

 I'm concerned about sun exposure.
 Do the teens wear sunscreen if they go outside?